altimateware/altimateware/README.md

 # altimateware
-This is the main repository for Akaiwe
+This is the main repository for Atimateware